bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

   Bokeh.
 This includes sections like the `User guide`_, `Developer guide`_ or Gallery_.

+In the file :bokeh-tree:`sphinx/source/rst_epilog.txt`, you can find many common substitutions used across the narrative documentation as well as docstrings and model help texts.
+This file is loaded as the `epilog.rst environment variable`_ for Bokeh's Sphinx configuration.

 Contributing to Bokeh's source code documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 All functions and methods in Bokeh use docstrings_.
 In addition, Bokeh uses its